 “Public art that is accessible and engaging provides an opportunity for the NHS and social care sector to engage with local people in a slower, gentler and more reflective way.
 This internationally renowned artistic installation offers a moment of contemplation for everyone that visits.
 It helps us reflect upon the unique personal impact that the pandemic has had – touching all of our lives – personally, at home, at work and in our local community.”

-The initiative is supported by the Bristol’s City Centre & High Streets Recovery and Renewal programme which is funded by Bristol City Council and the West of England Combined Authority’s Love our High Streets project, as well as Bristol City Centre BID, inviting people back to the city centre safely.
+The initiative was supported by the Bristol’s City Centre & High Streets Recovery and Renewal programme which was funded by Bristol City Council and the West of England Combined Authority’s Love our High Streets project, as well as Bristol City Centre BID, inviting people back to the city centre safely.